 - 1. Bureau Briefing: The committee begins with an agenda briefing by the Bureau, wherein the agenda is explained in detail to all delegates present.
 The delegates can ask questions to the bureau during this time, after the basic briefing. - 2.
 Roll Call: The presiding official takes a roll call of all delegates, to identify the number and countries of delegates present, and to set the quorum at the lowest whole number greater than or equal to 1/4th of the committee.
-As their names are called out, delegates say present if they are present. - 3.
-Motion to Begin Formal Proceedings: The presiding official calls for motions, where a motion to begin formal proceedings must be raised.
-A delegate must raise the motion as "Motion to begin formal proceedings."
-By starting formal proceedings, the General Speakers' List is automatically established. - 4.
+As their names are called out, delegates say present if they are present.
+Note in a double delegation format, only one of the delegates must raise their placard and say present on behalf of both the delegates. - 3.
+Motion to Set the Agenda: The presiding official calls for motions, where a motion to set the agenda must be raised.
+A delegate must raise a motion as "Motion to set the agenda to \\\\\."
+By setting the agenda, the General Speakers' List is automatically opened. - 4.
 General Speakers' List: When the agenda is set, the committee automatically moves ahead with the General Speakers' List (GSL).
 This is also known as formal debate.
 The presiding official may ask for delegates wishing to add their names to the GSL, at which point such delegates must raise their placards.
 The delegates may speak more than once in the GSL.
 Delegates may also get their names added to the GSL by sending a note to the Bureau.
 This speech sets the stance of a certain delegate on the agenda.
 The time limit on speeches in the GSL is 90 seconds, by default.
 The presiding official has the discretion to increase/decrease it to 60 120 seconds.
-If the time of a speaker is left, they must compulsorily yield their time. - 5.
-Yields: If, after a GSL, a speaker has time left, he/she must yield the time in one of three ways.
-It is compulsory to yield unless the entire time is utilized by the delegate in giving a speech. - a.
-Yield to Points of Information: If the time left is greater than 10 seconds, the delegate can yield to points of information.
+If the time of speaker(s) is left, they must compulsorily yield their time.
+Also note that it is compulsory for both the delegates to give their GSL together, however the order in which they might give the speech shall be beforehand decided by both the delegates themselves. - 5.
+Yields: If, after a GSL, a delegation has time left, he/she must yield the time in one of three ways.
+It is compulsory to yield unless the entire time is utilized by the delegate in giving a speech. - a) Yield to Points of Information: If the time left is greater than 10 seconds, the delegate can yield to points of information.
 The presiding official will ask for points of information (questions) on the speech given by the delegate.
-The number of questions is up to the discretion of the presiding official. - b.
-Yield to Another Delegate: If the time left is greater than 10 seconds, the delegate can yield the remaining time to another delegate who can also use it to give a speech.
+The number of questions is up to the discretion of the presiding official.

-- c.
-Yield to the Presiding Official: The delegates can yield the remaining time to the presiding official who shall continue proceedings of the committee. - 6.
+- b) Yield to Another Delegate: If the time left is greater than 10 seconds, the delegate can yield the remaining time to another delegate who can also use it to give a speech. - c) Yield to the Presiding Official: The delegates can yield the remaining time to the presiding official who shall continue proceedings of the committee. - 6.
 Informal Debate: After considerable time has been spent on the GSL, the presiding official may guide the committee in the way it can move forward.
 These would include forms of informal debate.
 The presiding official may ask for motions from the committee, when one of the following can be raised: